 Short Range - 10 / 25 / 50 Yards

 Around the bend and perched on the hill side is the Short Range.
 The long building contains a large classroom/meeting facility and restrooms.
 Two patio doors lead to the shooting range in the back.
-There are 40 covered shooting stations and two rifle shooting benches.
-The range itself is divided into 10, 15, 25 and 50 yard shooting areas with brackets for hanging target frames.
+There are multiple shooting stations including benchrest style benches.
+Both sides of the range now include movable target frames for shooting as close as five yards.
 The Short Range is suitable for all firearms.
-Centerfire rifle cartridges, however, may only be fired at the 50 yard range (which now includes hangers for ranges of 10, 15 and 25 yards).
+Centerfire rifle cartridges, however, may only be fired at the 50 yard range.

 Lower Range - 50 / 100 / 200 Yards

 Note: The barrels are currently down at the lower range.
 The range is still open without restrictions.